roomeasedev/RoomEase/README.md

 **Template Method Behavioral Pattern:** We integrated the template method by creating a template main html view that we inject all other views and behavior into it.
 The main view template can be found in `www/index.html` while all the injected components are in `www/templates`.
 The JaveScript code responsible for injecting components from `www/templates` into `www/index.html` is `www/js/render.js`.

-**Null Object Behavioral Pattern:** When a user is logged in into RoomEase, their user_id is stored locally.
-The user is later prompted to either join or create a group, which generates and stores a group_id locally as well.
-In case of the absence of either of these ID's, the code treats it transparently and recovers.
-The snip of code that does this can be found in `www/js/controller.js` starting line 12:
+**Null Object Behavioral Pattern:** Before any attempt to add or edit items that are stored locally, the storage unit attempts to retrieve previously stored lists of items.
+In case of the absence of either of these lists, the code treats it transparently and recovers.
+The snip of code that does this can be found in `www/js/localStorage.js` starting line 14:
 ```
-    if (window.localStorage.getItem("user_id") == null){
-      //Facebook Login
-    } else if (window.localStorage.getItem("group_id") == null){
-      //Add group window
+    var fridgeItems = window.localStorage.getItem("fridge");
+    var listItems = window.localStorage.getItem("list");

+    if(fridgeItems != null) { //parse the items list if it exists
+        fridgeItems = JSON.parse(fridgeItems);
+    } else { // create and store the fridge items list if it does not exist
+        fridgeItems = [];
+        window.localStorage.setItem("fridge", JSON.stringify(fridgeItems))
+    }

+    if (listItems != null) {
+        listItems = JSON.parse(listItems);
     } else {
-      //Splash screen
+        listItems = [];
+        window.localStorage.setItem("list", JSON.stringify(listItems));
     }
 ```